 About twenty years ago Cecelia and I were blessed with Anna Katherine (A.K.), the first of our four grandchildren.
-Wanting to do something for her and others who might follow, I built a sturdy structure for a swing close to the creek that runs through our property.
-That swing has witnessed lots of laughs and screams as A.K and the three grandsons have enjoyed it through the years.
+Wanting to do something for her and others who might follow to enjoy, I built a sturdy structure for a swing close to the creek that runs through our property.
+What a great idea and what a wonderful return on the time and money I spent to construct the swing!
+That swing has witnessed lots of laughs and screams as A.K. and the three grandsons have enjoyed it through the years.
 I think I enjoyed watching them swing as much as they enjoyed using it.

+After the last grandchild (Jake) outgrew the swing, the structure stood lonely and unused for a few years.
 A couple of years ago I realized that the old structure wasn’t seeing much use and decided to bring some enjoyment and laughter back to it.
-This, I thought, would be a perfect place for an adult swing; a place to relax, to be quiet, and enjoy the babbling of the creek and the beauty of our back yard.
+This, I thought, would be a perfect place for an adult swing; a place to relax, be quiet and enjoy the babbling of the creek and the beauty of our backyard.
 It is all of that and more!
 But there is a risk I take every time I go there to rest or meditate.
 Bird poop!
 Let me explain.

-For several weeks I was frustrated that almost every time I wanted to use the swing I had to be clean off the bird poop.
+For several weeks I was frustrated that almost every time I wanted to use the swing I had to clean up the bird poop.
 Being the “problem solver” I am I attempted several things to discourage the bird’s lack of consideration, including covering the swing with plastic.
-The plastic worked but who wants to look at a swing always covered with a poop-smeared sheet of plastic.
+The plastic worked but who wants to look at a swing always covered with a poop-smeared sheet of plastic?
 This called for drastic measures.
-I decided to construct a spike-board over the swing to stop the birds from landing on the overhead beam; sometimes you have to get serious and take action to mitigate the risk.
+After some serious thought and research, I decided to construct a spike-board over the swing to stop the birds from landing on the overhead beam; sometimes you have to get serious and take action to mitigate the risk.
 I’m sure the AAPCA would frown on what I’ve done.
 This 6 ft. board has 130 nails daring any bird to land there to do their business. ”

 The spike board worked!
 For several days I visited the swing to reassure myself I had taken the risk out of using the swing.
 It was clear that the birds were avoiding the spikes!
 However, a day or so ago I went to enjoy the solitude in the swing to discover a familiar deposit on the swing; bird poop.
 Wondering how this had happened, I cleaned the area and sat down to relax and meditate.
 I did not know what was about to hit me.
 Yep.
 You guessed it; right on the left thigh of my pale blue pants.
 It was a long-distance shot from a tree behind my swing.